brown-ccv/jupyterhub-docker-images/README.md

 To add a new class:
 - Create a directory with the class code under `requirements/classes/` and add the requirements file(s).
 See options above.
 - Create a workflow file `className.yml` in `.github/workflows`.
-Use one of the workflows as an example and replace all occurrences of the class name.
-Make sure the environment variables at the last step are set up correctly (see above).
+Use one of the workflows as an example and replace the environment variables.

 To build the images locally: